German Cartographic Society: Organization

 The elected Board of Directors, chaired by the President, conducts the business of the Society.
 With the Board of Directors, the Society has an advisory body that contributes technical and structural aspects to the work of the Society.

 The DGfK is regionally subdivided into 16 sections, which offer events, lectures, excursions, etc. to their members and guests in the respective region.

 For the professional work the association has established commissions.
-They are each dedicated to one topic and correspond in their structure partly to the commissions of the International Cartographic Association (ICA), with which an intensive cooperation exists.
+They are each dedicated to one topic and correspond in their structure partly to the commissions of the International Cartographic Association (ICA), with which intensive cooperation exists.
 At present (2011) there are the following commissions: